gazebosim/gz-sim/tutorials/triggered_publisher.md

 </plugin>
 \endcode

-The `<input>` tag sets up the TriggeredPublisher to subscribe to the topic `/start` with a message type of `ignition.msgs.Empty`.
+The `<input>` tag sets up the `TriggeredPublisher` to subscribe to the topic `/start` with a message type of `ignition.msgs.Empty`.
 The `<output>` tag specifies the topic of the output and the actual data to be published.
 The data is expressed in the human-readable form of Google Protobuf messages.
 This is the same format used by `ign topic` for publishing messages.

-Since the TriggeredPublisher only deals with ignition topics, it can be anywhere a `<plugin>` tag is allowed.
+Since the `TriggeredPublisher` only deals with Ignition topics, it can be anywhere a `<plugin>` tag is allowed.
 For this example, we will put it under `<world>`.

 Next we will create a trigger that causes a box to fall when the `DiffDrive` vehicle crosses a contact sensor on the ground.
 To do this, we first create the falling box model and call it `box1`

 \code{.xml}
 <model name="box1">